|Energy Range||6-19.5 keV|

 - Absorption edge scans for optimized SAD and MAD experiments and automated sample location with mesh/grid scans will not be immediately available in 2019, but we hope to make these features available in 2020.

 Getting beamtime at BioMAX

 The first step to gain access to BioMAX is to submit a proposal for beamtime during the calls for proposals period.
-Please see the proposal guide for more information about the proposal submission and beamtime application procedures.
+Please see the MAX IV user guide for more information about the proposal submission and beamtime application procedures.

 Preparing for beamtime

 - When the user office has notified you about approval of your proposal, please use the DUO interface to apply for an access card and perform the safety quiz.
 These are compulsory requirements to perform onsite experiments at BioMAX.
 BioMAX staff will also contact you about suitable times to schedule your beamtime.
 You also need to sign an Agreement for Access to MAX IV Laboratory.
-Please read more about these requirements here.
+Please read more about the applicable policies here.